French Immersion Homestay At Teacher’s In La Livinière, Occitanie

 • Monday to Friday : 3 hours every morning - a minimum of 4 excursions in the afternoon.

-• Large bedroom with two full size beds (with privacy curtain), bathroom, kitchenette, dining room, living room, quaint outdoor space [seperate house available upon request].
+• Two bedrooms with two full size beds (with privacy curtain), bathroom, kitchen, dining room, living room, quaint outdoor space with its pool [seperate house available upon request].

 • Breakfast & lunch included everyday.
 Dinner included the day of your arrival.
 Last night's dinner offered for stays of two weeks or more.